 Atkin Chambers is a modern, forward-looking set with an international outlook.
 Members and staff are involved in initiatives that promote and support equality and diversity, promote access to the legal profession and to the Bar, and contribute to the wider legal and business community in which members and their clients work.

 Chambers is committed to respecting and understanding the cultural needs of its diverse and global client base, and is committed to equality and diversity in both recruitment and the provision of services.

-Atkin Chambers, and the vast majority of members have for many years actively supported the Bar Pro Bono Unit, including by being members of the panel of available barristers and through financial donations.
+In addition, Atkin Chambers and the vast majority of its members have actively supported Advocate (the Bar Pro Bono Unit) for many years, including by being members of the panel of available barristers and through financial donations.

-- Chantal-Aimée Doerries QC was, during 2016, Chairman of the Bar of England and Wales.
+- Chantal-Aimée Doerries KC was, during 2016, Chair of the Bar of England and Wales.

 - The Society of Construction Law, when founded in 1983, had three members of Chambers as founder members.
 Lauren Adams is a current council member.

-- Serena Cheng QC and Jennifer Jones are both advocacy tutors for Lincoln’s Inn.
-Simon Lofthouse QC has been an advocacy trainer for Gray’s Inn since 2004.
+- Serena Cheng KC and Jennifer Jones are both advocacy tutors for Lincoln’s Inn.
+Simon Lofthouse KC has been an advocacy trainer for Gray’s Inn since 2004.

-Atkin Chambers is an accredited Living Wage employer.
+Atkin Chambers is an accredited London Living Wage employer.